gynrc/movie-rec-sys/README.md

 # Movie Recommendation System

-Created using Jupyter, Python and Pandas.
+Created using Jupyter Notebook, Python and Pandas.
 Search for a movie and get similar recommendations.

 Movies and Ratings .csv files sourced from: https://files.grouplens.org/datasets/movielens/ml-25m.zip